aashitagloria/aashitagloria/README.md

 ### I am a Software Developer pursuing BTECH CSE

--   🔭 I’m currently working on various projects and research papers :grin:
+-   🔭 I’m a Technology Enthusiast!
+I love exploring new technologies. :grin:
--   🌱 I’m a Full Stack Developer and Data Scientist.
+-   🌱 I’m into Software Development and AI
--   👯 I’m looking to collaborate with other Developers :wink:
+-   👯 I’m looking forward to collaborate with fellow developers for Hackathons :wink:
--   🥅 2021 Goals: Contribute to Open Source projects and Try out Competitive Coding
--   💬 Ask me about anything, I am happy to help :smile:
+-   🥅 Aspiration: Building a better version of myself everyday
+-   💬 Feel free to leave your valuable suggestions:
 -   📬 How to reach me: [Let's get in touch!][linkedin]
--   🧗 I try to: Go beyond and push my limits
--   ⚡ Fun fact: I love connecting with different people :raised_hands:
+-   ⚡ Fun fact: I am also an aspiring YouTuber▶️:

 <br>